14-Hari-14/Grammar-Checker/README.md

 #### Key Components

-- **GrammarChecker**: Core class handling transcription and grammar analysis
+- **GrammarChecker**: Core class handles transcription and grammar analysis
-- **Training Pipeline**: Processes audio files in parallel with checkpointing
+- **Training Pipeline**: Processes audio files in parallel while also creating checkpoints to store progress
 - **Prediction System**: Generates grammar scores for new audio files

 #### Technologies Used